mahdeen-reza/saas-license-monitor/README.md

 ## The Problem

-Before this project, checking license capacity meant logging into each SaaS tool individually.
-There was no central view, no trend tracking, and no alerting.
-License shortages were only discovered when a new hire couldn't be provisioned — at which point it was already too late to plan a response.
+Before this project, checking license capacity meant logging into each SaaS tool individually — different interface, different reporting format, no consistent cadence.
+Staying current required constant context switching across systems with no central view to anchor it.

-The process was entirely reactive.
-The fix needed to be proactive, automated, and maintainable by a small team without specialized data engineering resources.
+The absence of alerting meant shortages only surfaced when a new hire couldn't be provisioned.
+At that point, the remediation path — identifying removable users, requesting additional licenses, waiting on vendor processing — added days of delay to onboarding.
+There was no utilization history, no trend data, and no data foundation for renewal conversations.
+Every shortage was reactive.
+Every incident was avoidable.

 ---